Trump flies in for a UK state visit where trade and tech talks mix with royal pomp

 Mandelson had good relations with the Trump administration and played a key role in securing a U.K.-U.S. trade agreement in May.
 His firing has put Epstein back in British headlines as Trump tries to swerve questions about his own relationship with the disgraced financier.

 Mandelson’s exit came just a week after Deputy Prime Minister Angela Rayner quit over a tax error on a home purchase.
-Fourteen months after winning a landslide election victory, Starmer's position is fragile and his poll ratings are in the dumps.
+A senior Starmer aide, Paul Ovenden quit Monday over tasteless text messages he sent years ago.
+Fourteen months after winning a landslide election victory, Starmer's position at the helm of the Labour Party is fragile and his poll ratings are in the dumps.

-But he has found a somewhat unexpected supporter in Trump, who in June said that Starmer is a friend, despite being “slightly more liberal than I am.”
+But he has found a somewhat unexpected supporter in Trump, who has said Starmer is a friend, despite being “slightly more liberal than I am.”

 Starmer’s government has cultivated that warmth and tried to use it to get favorable trade terms with the U.S., the U.K.’s largest single economic partner, accounting for 18% of total British trade.